geoffreylitt/wildcard-onward-paper/paper.md

 existing websites.
 It is implemented in Typescript, and works across three major browsers: Chrome, Firefox, and Edge.

-We built Wildcard integrations for 11 websites, including transactional sites like Amazon and Uber Eats, and media consumption sites like Hacker News and Youtube.
+We built Wildcard integrations for 11 websites, including transactional sites like Amazon and Uber Eats, and media consumption sites like Youtube and Hacker News.
 Table 1 summarizes these integrations, showing the number of lines of code in the adapter configuration for each site, and some example customizations we were able to perform for each site.

 So far, most usage of Wildcard has come from members of the project team.
 Here we offer our reflections on using the system, focused on two key questions: